-Ensuring staff have the right skills and knowledge to support people with learning disabilities
+What skills and knowledge are needed to support people with learning disabilities?

-The Learning Disabilities Core Skills Education and Training Framework sets out the skills and knowledge care and health workers need to deliver high quality care and support for people with learning disabilities.
+The Learning Disabilities Core Skills Education and Training Framework sets out the skills and knowledge adult social care workers need to deliver high quality care and support for people with learning disabilities.

 Transforming care for people with learning disabilities

 The Transforming Care Programme is designed to improve services for people with learning disabilities and/or autistic people, who display or are at risk of displaying behaviour which challenges services, including those with a mental health condition.

-We're working with Health Education England, Skills for Health, Transforming Care partners and other key stakeholders to support the ambitions of the Transforming Care programme by ensuring that we have a workforce which is able to effectively support people with a learning disability in the community.
+We're working with other stakeholders to support the ambitions of the Transforming Care programme, by supporting adult social care services to ensure their workforce is confident and capable to support people with a learning disability in the community.

 Find out more about the Transforming Care Programme.

 Providing positive behavioural support

-Positive behavioural support (PBS) is the best way of supporting people who display, or are at risk of displaying, behaviour which challenges services.
+Positive behavioural support (PBS) is a person-centred approach to people with a learning disability who may be at risk of displaying behaviour which challenges.

 We have resources to help, including a guide to arranging and paying for training in PBS.